DeepScholar-Bench: A Live Benchmark and Automated Evaluation for Generative Research Synthesis: Introduction

-Overall, our main contributions are the following: \begin{itemize} \item We propose \sys-bench, a live benchmark dataset with real research synthesis tasks and an automated evaluation that holistically assesses performance across three key dimensions: knowledge synthesis, retrieval quality, and verifiability.
-Our analysis demonstrates that our \sys-bench evaluation metrics are robust, exhibiting strong human agreement scores. \item We develop \sys-base, a reference pipeline for generative research synthesis, providing a strong baseline with competitive or higher performance compared to prior open-source systems, search AI's, and OpenAI's DeepResearch. \item We perform a systematic evaluation of existing baselines on \sys-bench, including open-source systems, search AI's, OpenAI's DeepResearch, and \sys-base.
-We find that \sys-bench is far from saturated, demonstrating significant opportunity for improvement, with no baseline achieving a score greater than $.19$ across all metrics. \end{itemize}
+Overall, our main contributions are the following: \begin{itemize} \item We propose \sys-bench, a live benchmark dataset with real research synthesis tasks and an automated, holistic evaluation. \item We develop \sysref, a simple open-source reference pipeline for generative research synthesis that attains competitive performance with open-source systems, search agents, and OpenAI's DeepResearch across many metrics using the same models. \item We perform a systematic evaluation of existing baselines on \sys-bench, finding significant opportunities for improvement, \summarystatsubclause. \end{itemize}